ptraverse/twigscratch/readme.md

 <img src="/img/demo2.JPG">

 ## Build
-Because this uses `shell_exec`, you have to host it on your own machine if you want to use it:
+Because this uses `eval`, you have to host it on your own machine if you wish to use it:
 ```
 git clone https://github.com/ptraverse/twigscratch.git && cd twigscratch
 mkdir tmp && chmod 777 tmp